Vaasgeet/gcadapter-oc-kmod/README.md

 Running `chmod u+x ubuntuinstaller.sh & sudo ./ubuntuinstaller.sh` should do the job.
 The module will be loaded on system start and set to 1000 Hz mode by default.

-You might need to execute `sudo ./ubuntuinstaller.sh` each time you update your Linux kernel.
+You will need to execute `./ubuntuinstaller.sh` each time you update your Linux kernel.

 ## Changing the polling rate